 The scale and popularity of these adverts are a potential hit in sealing the firm’s reputation for the year.
-But it can be a miss if it fails to connect with the public.
-The aim is a resulting festive sales boost .
-In the run up to Christmas, Igniyte will summarise three successful ads and what they show about the reputation of the wider brand.
+But can be a ‘miss’ if it fails to connect with the public.
+The aim is a resulting festive sales boost.
+In the run-up to Christmas, Igniyte summarises what John Lewis’s ads show about the reputation of the wider brand.

-A number of ways are use to define ‘successful’ ads .
+A number of ways are used to define ‘successful’ ads.
 Acknowledgement from industry leading titles, such as Campaign, are one sign of this.
-Another mark of success in any multi-media marketing campaign is arguable in social media sharing.
+Another mark of success in any multi-media marketing campaign is arguably in social media sharing.

-Combining both of the above, this year’s seasonal spectacular from John Lewis has not only featured near constantly in key titles, but has also officially become 2016’s most shared ad of the year.
-The aforementioned article notes the importance of shares, as the ad stands as John Lewis’s most shared ever.
-Furthering this, it is also firmly set as the fifth most shared Holiday advertisement of all time.
+Combining both of the above, the latest seasonal spectacular from John Lewis features in key titles and has officially become 2016’s most shared ad of the year.
+The article notes the importance of shares, as the ad stands as John Lewis’s most shared ever.
+Furthering this, it is also firmly set as the fifth most shared holiday advertisement of all time.
 It is competing successfully with international brand giants such as Nike and the Super Bowl.

-For a comparatively small British department store, this is an extraordinary achievement, especially since the ad took a dramatic turn from the firm’s (tried & tested) ads formulae in recent years.
+For a comparatively small British department store, this is an extraordinary achievement, especially since the ad took a dramatic turn from the firm’s (tried and tested) ads formulae in recent years.

-From lonely penguins, to an isolated man on the moon, to a following a woman from birth to old age, John Lewis adverts – though touching – often fall into the tear-jerking emotional category.
-This year however, with a radical change of direction, the brand’s ad agency Adam & Eve DDB opted for an upbeat, fun visual film featuring a dog called Buster.
+From lonely penguins, to an isolated man on the moon, to following a woman from birth to old age, John Lewis adverts – though touching – often fall into the tear-jerking emotional category.
+However, this one, with a radical change of direction, the brand’s ad agency Adam & Eve DDB opted for an upbeat, fun visual film featuring a dog called Buster.

 With both media and retail shifting more than any period in history, it’s a mark of the strength of the John Lewis brand to use, essentially, TV advertising so effectively to gain an unwavering abundance of admirers.